Paris Street Photography Workshops

 What to Expect

-For five days, we’ll wander Paris together—not as tourists, but as explorers...
+Over five days, we’ll spend time wandering Paris together — not as tourists, but as explorers…

 You’ll learn to trust your instincts, to notice what others miss, and to create photographs that are honest reflections of your experience.